-The outcome is simple: Individuals consistently assume their own tasks will get done sooner and be easier than they actually do or are.
-This is an optimism bias.
-On the other hand, a third-party observer assessing how long a task will take for another person will consistently provide a “low-ball” figure representing a pessimism bias — believing the task will take longer.
+The outcome is simple: Individuals consistently assume their own tasks will get done sooner and be easier than they actually are.
+On the other hand, a third-party observer assessing how long a task will take for another person will consistently provide a “lowball” figure representing a pessimism bias — believing the task will take longer.

-The planning fallacy has the capacity to affect virtually any task, from the most mundane to the most complex.
+The planning fallacy can affect virtually any task, from the most mundane to the most complex.
 Individuals and teams are impacted by it.
 To minimize its influence on the bottom line, it’s important to identify and stick to best practices in time management.

 Step 1: Discourage Multitasking

-In a world of “always on” technology, it has been taken for granted that many stakeholders will immediately attention-shift to emails or other incoming messages on a regular basis.
-Although it may be impossible to restrict the flow of incidental communications in a large enterprise, each stakeholder should be informed of the perils of multitasking and should understand explicitly when contact is or is not warranted.
+In a world of “always on” technology, it has been taken for granted that many stakeholders will regularly attention-shift to emails or other incoming messages.
+Although it may be impossible to restrict the flow of incidental communications in a large enterprise, each stakeholder should be informed of the perils of multitasking.
 Eliminating multitasking to the extent possible will close a major planning fallacy loophole — less time spent on emails as opposed to operational tasks.

 Step 2: Set Agendas and Strict Start Times

-Over the course of a quarter, the average team member spends dozens or even hundreds of hours in meetings.
+Over a quarter, the average team member spends dozens or even hundreds of hours in meetings.
 Surveys have demonstrated that employees consider a large part of these hours wasted.
-The planning fallacy is on display when people show up late to meetings, speakers drone on well over their allotted time, and stakeholders must make a significant time investment in clarifying what was said after the meeting is actually over.
+The planning fallacy is on display when people show up late to meetings, speakers drone on well over their allotted time, and stakeholders must make a significant time investment to clarify what was said after the meeting is actually over.

 Step 3: Employ Project Management Best Practices

 The planning fallacy is so pervasive in business that an entire discipline, project management, has been developed mainly to curtail it.
-That may be a bit of an overstatement, but the relevance of project management is in all the areas the planning fallacy tends to sabotage: The effective allocation of time, expertise, and budget is foremost among these.
+That may be a bit of an overstatement, but project management addresses all the areas the planning fallacy tends to sabotage.
+The effective allocation of time, expertise and budget are foremost among these.

-Although project management as we know it today originates in the worlds of construction and manufacturing, its basic precepts can be applied to virtually any industry.
+Although project management as we know it today most clearly manifests itself in the worlds of construction and manufacturing, its basic precepts can be applied to virtually any industry.
 No matter what your approach, however, the lesson is this: The bigger the project, the more planning should be involved.
 The more planning, the more perspectives should be used.

 In larger projects, the planning fallacy has the potential to reach “critical mass” and develop into a form of groupthink that can paralyze projects.
 Designating an individual as the project leader ensures that someone is ultimately responsible for moving things forward.

 Understanding human behavior is more than the basis of psychology — it is an essential component of virtually every business and organization.
-The USC online Master of Science in Applied Psychology prepares professionals to excel in the fields of consumer and organizational psychology.
+USC’s Online Applied Psychology Masters prepares professionals to excel in the fields of consumer and organizational psychology.